totalspectrum/spin2cpp/doc/spin.md

 The Spin1 `@@` operator always truncates its result to 16 bits; flexspin does not do this.
 This won't matter in typical use (on the P1 addresses always fit in 16 bits anyway) but may be noticeable for some exotic uses.

 ## Symbols

+### Local variables may shadow method names

+In FlexSpin local variables may have the same name as methods in the object.
+In the original Spin and Spin2 compilers this will produce an error.
+The FlexSpin way is more "traditional" (matches how most compilers/languages work).

 ### Special characters in identifiers